Directors’ and Officers’ Liability: Economic Analysis

 Forthcoming in: Simon F. Deakin/Helmut Koziol/Olaf Riss, eds., Directors & Officers Liability, Tort and Insurance Law Series, vol. 36, Berlin (de Gruyter), 2017

 Limited shareholder liability marks the starting point for understanding the rationale of outside D&O liability towards creditors where the delegation of decision making is misused by owners.
-In turn, inside liability towards the corporation protects owners against misbehavour of their agents.
-Outside and inside liability interact in that they both serve to reduce the overall costs of firms with delegated management.
+In turn, inside liability towards the corporation protects owners against misbehavior of their agents.
+Outside and inside liability inter-act in that they both serve to reduce the overall costs of firms with delegated management.

 Inside liability is shaped by the duty of loyalty which protects the corporation against stealing and the duty of care that prevents shirking by agents.
-The differences between these types of duties are a result of the limited possibilities to specify rules of behaviour ex ante the one hand and the need for open standards regarding risk taking which concretise only ex post on the other hand.
+The differences between these types of duties are a result of the limited possibilities to specify rules of behavior ex ante one the one hand and the need for open standards regarding risk taking which concretize only ex post on the other hand.
 The danger of hindsight by courts can be reduced by procedural tests that serve as abstention rules to preclude second guessing.
-Internal monitoring can prevent misbehaviour but failures of internal monitors seem to be a double mirror of the hindsight problem that inspires court abstention from reviewing management decisions.
+Internal monitoring can prevent misbehavior but failures of internal monitors seem to be a double mirror of the hindsight problem that inspired abstention from reviewing management decisions.

-Outside D&O liabilities to third parties can be seen as a strategy to prevent opportunistic behaviour of owners especially in regard to financial disclosure and insolvency.
-The overall incentive structure depends on the availability of ex ante indemnification, ex post waivers, insurance covers, as well as on the design of procedure especially in regard to low value losses.
+Outside D&O liabilities to third parties can be seen as a strategy to prevent opportunistic behavior of owners especially in regard to financial disclosure and insolvency.
+The overall incentive structure depends on the availability of ex ante indemnification, ex post waivers, and insurance covers.

 Keywords: Directors, officers, liability, no-conflicts rule, business judgment rule, fiduciary duties, monitoring duties, Caremark, ARAG-Garmenbeck